scottyzen/woonuxt/README.md

 WooNuxt now uses the Nuxt layers feature to make it easy to customize any part of WooNuxt just like you would with a WordPress theme with its child theme.

-Example: I have created a pages directory and added a `contact.vue` file in the pages directory.
-This will override the default contact page that comes with WooNuxt.
+Example: create `app/pages/contact.vue` to override the default contact page that comes with WooNuxt.
 You can do this with any page or component.
-So think of the `woonuxt_base` folder as the parent theme and the root folder as the child theme.
+Think of the `woonuxt_base` folder as the parent theme and the root folder as the child theme.

 Here is a [branch](https://github.com/scottyzen/woonuxt/tree/myshop) with an example of some basic customizations:
 And here is the live demo of the customized WooNuxt site: [My Shop](https://myshop.woonuxt.com/).